 THE HIDDEN BONES

-My debut novel ‘The Hidden Bones’ is set amongst the ancient chalk uplands of the Marlborough Downs in the county of Wiltshire.
+‘The Hidden Bones’ is set amongst the ancient chalk uplands of the Marlborough Downs in the county of Wiltshire.
 The area is blessed with some of the finest prehistoric sites in the world, such as Avebury henge and stone circle, and Silbury Hill.
 It is home to hundreds of tumuli and megalithic monuments and has produced some of the most spectacular archaeological finds to grace any museum in Britain.

 VALE AND DOWNS